devonfw-tutorials/katacoda-scenarios-dev/93_Angular-tutorial-for-lazy-loading-using-devon4ng_devon4ng-lazy-loading/step2.md

 `cd devonfw/workspaces/main`{{execute T1}}

-Use the ng create command to create a new Angular Project with the name level-app.
+Use the 'ng create' command to create a new Angular project with the name level-app.
 `devon ng create level-app --style=scss --routing=true --strict=false`{{execute T1}}